Lego The Incredibles: Plot

 The game's story closely follows the plot of both of the franchise's films, though with numerous humorous deviations.
 The game begins with the events of the second film, which the player must complete before gaining access to that of the first.
 There are also several major changes to both films' storylines, such as Mr. Incredible being aided by Frozone in fighting the first Omnidroid on the Nomanisan island (there are two Omnidroids in the boss battle), Gazerbeam surviving and helping Mr. Incredible sneak inside into the secret room, or Syndrome being simply defeated when Jack Jack's power activates and going into hiding rather than dying after being sucked into his jet's engine.

-Development

-Voice acting

-For Mr. Incredible, Elastigirl and Frozone, the films’ star leads, Craig Nelson, Holly Hunter and Samuel L. Jackson are replaced by Jeff Bergman, Ally Johnson and John Eric Bentley, respectively.

 Reception

 Lego The Incredibles received "mixed or average" reviews from critics, on Metacritic.
 The PlayStation 4 version received a 69 out of 100, while the Nintendo Switch version received a 65 out of 100.
 Alex Stinton of Push Square praised the game for its faithfulness to the source material and humor, though they were disappointed by the repetitive gameplay and voice acting.

 The game was nominated for "Fan Favorite Family-Friendly Multiplayer Game" at the Gamers' Choice Awards, for "Favorite Video Game" at the 2019 Kids' Choice Awards, and for "Family" at the 15th British Academy Games Awards.